markduan/postcss-sorting/README.md

 [![npm version][npm-version-img]][npm] [![npm downloads last month][npm-downloads-img]][npm]

-[PostCSS] plugin to keep rules and at-rules content in order.
+[PostCSS] plugin to keep rules and atrule content in order.

 Lint and autofix stylesheet order with [stylelint-order].

 ## Features

-* Sorts rules and at-rules content.
+* Sorts rules and atrule content.
 * Sorts properties.
-* Sorts at-rules by different options.
+* Sorts atrule by different options.
-* Groups properties, custom properties, dollar variables, nested rules, nested at-rules.
+* Groups properties, custom properties, dollar variables, nested rules, nested atrule.
 * Supports CSS, SCSS (using [postcss-scss]), CSS-in-JS (with [@stylelint/postcss-css-in-js]), HTML (with [postcss-html]), and most likely any other syntax added by other PostCSS plugins.

 ## Installation